Interview Query

 • How efficient are Dashers?
 What are the average earnings of Dashers?

-Develop your questions and remember to consider all three aspects of the Doordash business model, customers, Dashers and merchants.
-Answering these questions, for example, would provide business insights affecting all three of these user groups.
+Develop your questions and remember to consider all three aspects of the Doordash business model: customers, Dashers, and merchants.
+Answering these questions, for example, would provide business insights affecting all three user groups.

-Additionally, you should be thinking about metrics.
+Additionally, you should consider metrics.
 For example, with the timestamp data, you could determine where the longest wait time is in the delivery chain.
-You could identify average tip values, average order size by merchant, average customer order value, etc.
+You could also identify average tip values, average order size by merchant, average customer order value, etc.

 2. Document Your Work

 As you perform your analysis, provide examples of your work.
-Here’s a look at a Doordash analytics case study project on Github.
-The user provides visualizations, as well as detailed SQL queries used in the analysis.
+Here’s a look at a Doordash analytics case study project on GitHub.
+The user provides visualizations and detailed SQL queries used in the analysis.

 Here’s a look at a visualization from the project, showing the correlation between discount and tip amount: